osmedeus/documentation/src/faq.md

 ???+ question "How to setup the Osmedeus?"
     Please check out **[installation guide here](/installation/)**

+???+ info "Does Osmedeus Support Windows or ARM based processor?"
+    Unfortunately, Osmedeus does not support Windows or ARM based processor.
+Please consider using WSL, Docker or Virtualization software to able to use Osmedeus on your machine.

 ???+ success "I love the Osmedeus Community version.
 Is there any premium subscription?"
     Please check out **[the premium package here](/premium/)**